watusi/jquery-mobile-iscrollview/README.md

 All of the class names used for pull-down and pull-up are configurable in options.
 The example above uses the default class names.

-Note: in order for correct pull-up appearance (with the pull-up block hidden, even for short content), make sure that the `expandScrollerToFillWrapper` option is set to `true` (the default value).

 ### Pull States

 A pull block can be in one of three states: